varunkasi/img_to_ros2bag_converter/README.md

 ## Output

 The output bag file will be created in the `output` directory in the current directory.
-The bag file will be named after the folder containing the images (e.g., if your images are in a folder named "thermal_dataset", the bag file will be named "output/thermal_dataset.mcap").
+The bag file will be named after the folder containing the images, followed by the frame rate as an integer (e.g., if your images are in a folder named "thermal_dataset" with a frame rate of 15.0 Hz, the bag file will be named "output/thermal_dataset_15hz.mcap").

 The bag file will contain the images as ROS2 sensor_msgs/Image messages, published at the specified frame rate on the specified topic.